JuliaDataScience/JuliaDataScience/contents/df_end.md

 """)
 ```

-Now, to show why these functions are so powerful, we can come up with a more complex filter.
+Now, to show why anonymous functions are so powerful, we can come up with a more complex filter.
 In this filter, we want to have the people whos name start with A or B **and** who have a grade above a 6.

 ```jl